lantianZhu/lantianZhu.github.io/about.md

 permalink: /about/
 ---
 I’m currently a PhD candidate and expected to get my Econ-PhD from Nanjing University in June 2024.
 My academic performance is excellent and
 I kept winning academic scholarships for many years.
 I naturally love exploring the world and doing research.
-I have a wide vision and my research interests focus on China economic issues,urban and recessions .
+I have  wide vision and my research interests focus on China economic issues,urban and recessions .
 I have already published a few dissertations for now as I list out in my resume.
 I’m very skilled at economic analysis, data science.
 More importantly, I get the ability to think independently, which